grumlimited/kinesis-tailr/README.md

 It is recommended to use `-o output.json` to write the output to a file, as the output can be quite verbose.
 This can then be inspected with `jq` or similar.

-Moreover, it also free the console output for informational messages.
+Moreover, it also frees the console output for informational messages.
 Use

     export RUST_LOG="WARN,kinesis_tailr=DEBUG"